gsoules/MkDocs/digital-archive/docs/archivist/attach-file.md

 1 &ndash; Go to the item's  **_Edit Item_** page
 :   Learn how to [edit an item](/archivist/items/#edit-an-item).

-2 &ndash; Go to Files tab
+2 &ndash; Go to the Files tab
 :   On the **_Edit Item_** page, click on the **_Files_** tab.

     The screenshot below shows what the **_Files_** tab looks like for an item that has no file attachments.